sirarsalih/sirarsalih.github.io/_posts/2017-11-16-playing-around-with-azure-table-storage.md

 await _cloudTable.ExecuteAsync(deleteOperation);
 ```

 Those are the basic operations which help you get up and running with Azure table storage.
-For more information, you can always check out the [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-dotnet).
+In addition, I recommend downloading [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) which is a tool to help you manage your tables.
+For more information on table storage, you can always check out the [official Microsoft documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-dotnet).

 Hope you enjoyed this!